kzemek/etls/BUILDING.md

 Note that if a feature is enabled in this way, but not actually supported at run-time, BoringSSL will likely crash.

+## Assembling ARMv8 with Clang

+In order to support the ARMv8 crypto instructions, Clang requires that the architecture be `armv8-a+crypto`.
+However, setting that as a general build flag would allow the compiler to assume that crypto instructions are *always* supported, even without testing for them.

+It's possible to set the architecture in an assembly file using the `.arch` directive, but only very recent versions of Clang support this.
+If `BORINGSSL_CLANG_SUPPORTS_DOT_ARCH` is defined then `.arch` directives will be used with Clang, otherwise you may need to craft acceptable assembler flags.

 # Running tests